manjeetshrestha/Grokking-Algorithms/README.md

 # Grokking-Algorithms
-## Implementing exercises of grokking algorithms book
+## Implementing exercises of grokking algorithms book using javascript